Skip to content

 The Center for Disability & Access (CDA) reviews student requests for accommodations on a case-by-case basis to promote equal access at the University of Utah.
 Accommodations are determined through an individualized and interactive process to develop services that are reasonable and appropriate.
 Students must notify CDA when problems or barriers related to receiving or implementing accommodations occur.

-If a student has questions or concerns regarding decisions made about the case, the approval process, eligibility for services, and the determination of reasonable of accommodations, the following procedure should be used to discuss concerns or to submit a grievance complaint.
+Students who have questions or concerns regarding decisions made about their case, the approval process, eligibility for services, and the determination of reasonable of accommodations, should review our Informal and Formal Grievance Process on our website.

 If a student feels that they have experienced discrimination at the University of Utah, they should contact the University of Utah, Office of Equal Opportunity and Affirmative Action or the U.S. Department of Education, Office for Civil Rights.